satwikkansal/archives/_posts/2018-06-03-My-Personal-Archives.md

 ## Background story

-I used to be a humble-bragging guy on social media by sharing posts of my achievements/places traveled and seeking gratification/validation in return from them.
-When I look back at my posts in retrospection, it feels like I was trying to create a "exciting image" of mine (like most people), but...
-I have  given up my old habits.
-I decided not to share stuff that's self-centered and un-interesting to people who are "loosely connected" to me on Facebook (after all, if it's just about me and not helpful to you, it's downright annoying and I'm wasting time of a lot of people).
+A few years ago, I decided not to share stuff that's self-centered and un-interesting to people who are "loosely connected" to me on Facebook and other social-media (after all, if it's just about me and not helpful to you, it's downright annoying and I'm wasting time of a lot of people).

-So, here's the alternate plan...

-From now onwards, this is the place where I'd try to share my updates (every sometimes).
+So, the alternate plan was to use this place to share my updates (every sometimes).
 And if you're interested in knowing what I'm up to, this might be the (only) place.